If you're facing a lung cancer diagnosis, the Ackerman Cancer Center team can help.

 No matter what your specific lung cancer diagnosis may be, you are sure to have questions about your best treatment options.
-The specialists at Ackerman Cancer Center will work with you to develop an individualized treatment plan that gives you the best potential for a cure.
+The specialists at Ackerman Cancer Center will work with you to develop an individualized treatment plan, taking into account your overall health, the type and stage of cancer, and your preferences.

-From surgery to chemotherapy, immunotherapy, vaccine therapy and radiation therapy, there are many possible approaches to lung cancer treatment.
+From surgery or chemotherapy to immunotherapy, vaccine therapy, and radiation therapy, there are many possible approaches to lung cancer treatment.

 The Center is home to some of the most advanced lung cancer-fighting technology currently available including: